Ray Petri

 Ray Petri (16 September 1948 - August 1989) was a fashion stylist and creator of the fashion house Buffalo.

-Born Ray Petrie in Dundee, Scotland, Petri moved to Brisbane, Australia with his family at age 15.
-In 1969, feeling Australia was too provincial, he moved to London where he ran a jewellery booth at the Camden Street antiques market.
+Born Ray Petrie in Dundee, Scotland, Petri moved to Brisbane, Australia with his family at the age of 15.
+In 1969, feeling that Australia was too provincial, he moved to London, England, where he ran a jewellery booth at the Camden Street antiques market.
 He loved reggae and styled Freddie McGregor.
 Between 1983 and 1989, Petri worked as a freelance with style magazines The Face, i-D and Arena.
 He collaborated with stylist Mitzi Lorenz and photographers Jamie Morgan, Martin Brading, Roger Charity, Marc Lebon and Norman Watson to evolve the Buffalo Boy series of fashion spreads.
-During his career, he also worked with designers Jean Paul Gaultier and Giorgio Armani.
+During his career, Petri also worked with designers Jean Paul Gaultier and Giorgio Armani.

 Petri's death, in August 1989 at the age of 40, was AIDS-related.